talon-one/talon_one.rb/docs/IntegrationApi.md

 Create coupon reservation

 Create a coupon reservation for the specified customer profiles on the specified coupon.
-You can also create a reservation via the Campaign Manager using the [Create coupon code reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code) effect.  **Note:**  - If the **Reservation mandatory** option was selected when creating the specified coupon, the endpoint creates a **hard** reservation, meaning only users who have this coupon code reserved can redeem it.
-Otherwise, the endpoint creates a **soft** reservation, meaning the coupon is associated with the specified customer profiles (they show up when using the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint), but any user can redeem it.
-This can be useful, for example, to display a _coupon wallet_ for customers when they visit your store.  - If the **Coupon visibility** option was selected when creating the specified coupon, the coupon code is implicitly soft-reserved for all customers, and the code will be returned for all customer profiles in the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.  - This endpoint overrides the coupon reservation limit set when [the coupon is created](https://docs.talon.one/docs/product/campaigns/coupons/creating-coupons).
+You can also create a reservation via the Campaign Manager using the [Create coupon code reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code) effect.  > [!note] **Note** > - If the **Reservation mandatory** option was selected when creating the >   specified coupon, the endpoint creates a **hard** reservation, meaning only users who have >   this coupon code reserved can redeem it. > >   Otherwise, the endpoint creates a **soft** reservation, meaning the coupon >   is associated with the specified customer profiles (they show up when using >   the [List customer data](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/getCustomerInventory) >   endpoint), but any user can redeem it. > >   This can be useful, for example, to display a _coupon wallet_ for customers >   when they visit your store. > - If the **Coupon visibility** option was selected when creating the >   specified coupon, the coupon code is implicitly soft-reserved for all customers, and the code >   will be returned for all customer profiles in the [List customer >   data](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/getCustomerInventory) endpoint. > - This endpoint overrides the coupon reservation limit set when >   [the coupon is created](https://docs.talon.one/docs/product/campaigns/coupons/creating-coupons).
 To ensure that coupons cannot be reserved after the reservation limit is reached, use the [Create coupon code reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code) effect in the Rule Builder and the [Update customer session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2) endpoint.
 To delete a reservation, use the [Delete reservation](https://docs.talon.one/integration-api#tag/Coupons/operation/deleteCouponReservation) endpoint.

 ### Example